 7. Provide the list of country codes or IP addresses (based on the selection in step 5) that are allowed or denied access to the realm (based on the selection in step 6)

-13. Check Require user to enter username before adaptive authentication occurs if end-users are required to provide a username before conducting the IP Reputation/Threat Data analysis
+13. Check Require user to enter username before adaptive authentication occurs if users are to provide the username before the IP Reputation / Threat Data analysis is conducted

 User / Group

 14. Check Enable User / Group Restriction to enable this analysis feature

 15. Select User Restriction from the Restriction Type dropdown to restrict access by users; or select Group Restrictions to restrict access by user groups